hande-qmc/hande/documentation/users_guide/hubbard.rst

     Furthermore, the current implementation does not allow restart files produced with one value of DET_SIZE to be used with binaries produced with a different value of DET_SIZE.
 However, this is not checked!

+**calculate_magnetisation**

+    For the Heisenberg model only.
+If this keyword is specified then the staggered magnetisation of the ground state is calculated.
+The relevant quantities are output into the the two additional columns:

+    '\sum M_ii^2 Ni^2' and '\sum Ni^2'

+    such that the first of these divided by the second gives the staggered magnetisation for for a single report loop.
+Note that the 'Av. shift' column is removed to allow for the addition of these columns.

 Calculation options: initiator-FCIQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^